Cache (computing): Information-centric networking

-Information-centric networking (ICN) is an approach to evolve the Internet infrastructure away from a host-centric paradigm, based on perpetual connectivity and the end-to-end principle, to a network architecture in which the focal point is identified information (or content or data).
-Due to the inherent caching capability of the nodes in an ICN, it can be viewed as a loosely connected network of caches, which has unique requirements of caching policies.
+Information-centric networking (ICN) is an approach to evolve the Internet infrastructure away from a host-centric paradigm, based on perpetual connectivity and the end-to-end principle, to a network architecture in which the focal point is identified information.
+Due to the inherent caching capability of the nodes in an ICN, it can be viewed as a loosely connected network of caches, which has unique requirements for caching policies.
 However, ubiquitous content caching introduces the challenge to content protection against unauthorized access, which requires extra care and solutions.

 Unlike proxy servers, in ICN the cache is a network-level solution.
-Therefore, it has rapidly changing cache states and higher request arrival rates; moreover, smaller cache sizes further impose a different kind of requirements on the content eviction policies.
+Therefore, it has rapidly changing cache states and higher request arrival rates; moreover, smaller cache sizes impose different requirements on the content eviction policies.
 In particular, eviction policies for ICN should be fast and lightweight.
 Various cache replication and eviction schemes for different ICN architectures and applications have been proposed.

 Policies

-Time aware least recently used (TLRU)
+Time aware least recently used

-The Time aware Least Recently Used (TLRU) is a variant of LRU designed for the situation where the stored contents in cache have a valid life time.
-The algorithm is suitable in network cache applications, such as Information-centric networking (ICN), Content Delivery Networks (CDNs) and distributed networks in general.
-TLRU introduces a new term: TTU (Time to Use).
-TTU is a time stamp of a content/page which stipulates the usability time for the content based on the locality of the content and the content publisher announcement.
-Owing to this locality based time stamp, TTU provides more control to the local administrator to regulate in network storage.
+The time aware least recently used (TLRU) is a variant of LRU designed for the situation where the stored contents in cache have a valid lifetime.
+The algorithm is suitable in network cache applications, such as ICN, content delivery networks (CDNs) and distributed networks in general.
+TLRU introduces a new term: time to use (TTU).
+TTU is a time stamp on content which stipulates the usability time for the content based on the locality of the content and information from the content publisher.
+Owing to this locality-based time stamp, TTU provides more control to the local administrator to regulate in-network storage.

 In the TLRU algorithm, when a piece of content arrives, a cache node calculates the local TTU value based on the TTU value assigned by the content publisher.
 The local TTU value is calculated by using a locally defined function.
 Once the local TTU value is calculated the replacement of content is performed on a subset of the total content stored in cache node.
-The TLRU ensures that less popular and small life content should be replaced with the incoming content.
+The TLRU ensures that less popular and short-lived content should be replaced with incoming content.